-1. Have completed the requirements for Engineering Technician, Senior Engineering Technician, or Senior Engineering Specialist.
+1. Are currently in the job classification of Corrosion Technician, Engineering Technician, Senior Engineering Technician, or Senior Engineering Specialist.

 2. Have been deemed safety-sensitive Employees in accordance with Federal and Minnesota Offices of Pipeline Safety regulations and the mandated drug testing regimen associated with such Positions.